1. The Chinese Hukou system is a means of population registration, not unlike a census crossed with an in-country passport.

 - housing fund, as provided by the employer.

-The abovementioned benefits constituted the “mandatory benefits” provided to all Chinese workers, subject to exceptions, ie only to those working within their locality where they are registered and not within the place of residence.
-However, with the rise of internal migration towards urban centers at the beginning of the economic opening in 1978, the urban hukou has become a bone of contention within Chinese politics.
+These benefits constituted the “mandatory benefits” provided to all Chinese workers, which were naturally subject to exceptions and applied only to those working within the locality where they were registered and not within the place of residence.
+However, with the rise of internal migration towards urban centers at the beginning of the economic opening in 1978, the urban hukou has become a piece of contention within Chinese politics.

-By the 1990s, these benefits extended even to the relatives of hukou holders by virtue of the reforms implemented during the period.
-This included spouses of holders, but only those who are buyers of large real estate assets or those working with special qualifications.
-Also at the time, a number of migrant workers were given residence permits, giving entitlement to limited benefits.
+By the 1990s, these benefits extended further than they had at any point prior.
+Relatives of hukou holders gained access to their own hukou status by virtue of the reforms implemented during the period.
+This included spouses of holders, but only those who were buyers of large real estate assets or those working with special qualifications.
+A number of migrant workers were also given residence permits during this period, giving entitlement to limited benefits.

-By 2001, those residing in small towns and peri-urban areas, ie outside the built-up areas, can be issued hukou as long as they meet certain criteria, eg income.
-Another means for rural residents to acquire hukou is paying a certain amount of money.
-Those living in larger towns are imposed with stricter criteria in order to limit the soaring costs related to the increased speed of urbanization.
+By 2001, those residing in small towns and suburban areas built outside of the city gained the right to be issued hukou status as long as they met certain criteria, usually regarding income.
+Another means for rural residents to acquire a hukou was to pay a fee to the government.
+Those living in larger towns were more restricted in terms of the criteria needed to acquire a hukou in order to limit the costs related to the increased speed of urbanization.

-Currently, the hukou reforms remained decentralized, modest and progressive.
-This reform was prioritized by the State Council of China in 2010 up to 2012.
-The goal was to ease migrants’ access to a second rank hukou while leaving the existing rules within cities unchanged.
-Such a development is supposed to allow migrants having a fixed address and stable job in a small town to acquire an urban hukou.
-Under this reform, the local authorities are responsible for determining the minimum eligibility period of residence.
+Currently, the hukou reforms remain decentralized and modest, and aim to be a progressive measure to further society.
+The most recent iteration of the reform was prioritized by the State Council of China and was developed from 2010 to 2012.
+The goal was to ease migrants’ access to a second-rate hukou while leaving the existing rules within cities unchanged.
+This development was designed to allow migrants living in a smaller town with a fixed address and stable job to acquire an urban hukou.
+Under this reform, local authorities are responsible for determining the minimum eligibility period of residence.

-The current hukou system continues to impose an economic-political differentiation between holders of an urban hukou and rural hukou.
-It is deemed to restrict numerous privileges for “real” city dwellers, eg quota of slots in universities, facility access to certain jobs, and unemployment benefits.
-This is in the exception of Guangdong, where there were ongoing reforms that aim to extend such benefits to migrants, including access to housing fund, public housing, and higher quality public service.
+The current hukou system continues to impose an economic-political differentiation between holders of an urban hukou and a rural hukou.
+It is said to restrict numerous privileges for “real” city dwellers, including a predefined quota of slots in universities, access to certain jobs, and unemployment benefits.
+The city of Guangdong is an exception to this norm, where there are ongoing reforms that aim to extend these benefits to migrants, including access to a housing fund, public housing, and higher quality publicly funded services.

-Elsewhere, an urban hukou is often a prerequisite for buying city housing.
-In rural areas, rural citizens have their own advantages, ie right to exploit the agricultural land, allocation of residential land, and flexible application of the Single Child Act for those whose first child is female.
+In other major cities across China, an urban hukou is often a prerequisite for buying city housing.
+In rural areas, rural citizens have their own advantages, specifically regarding the right to take advantage of the agricultural land, receive a preferential allocation of residential land, and flexible application for the Single Child Act for those whose first child is female.